retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 - You will need at least one AKS cluster, or more if you are planning to set up a multi-cluster deployment.

-## Step 0: Create an AKS cluster
+## Step 0: Create an ArgoCD management cluster with AKS

-Run the following commands to create a new AKS cluster.
+To create a new management cluster in AKS, run the following commands.
 Otherwise, if you already have an existing AKS cluster, you can skip this step and proceed to connecting to the existing AKS cluster.

 ```bash
 # Connecting to Azure with specific tenant (e.g. microsoft.onmicrosoft.com)